Data stored in Object Storage is automatically transferred to Archive Storage for retention and can be easily restored when needed.

 - Disable: Stops performing archiving.

-Archiving Cancel operation
+Cancel archiving operation

 - Click the Archive History tab.

-Archiving How it works
+Understanding how Archiving works

-| Archiving target | detailed description |
+| Archiving target | Detailed description |

 |---|---|

-| Previous version/current version file | Depends on whether versioning is used in Archive Storage
+| previous version/current version file | Depends on whether versioning is enabled for Archive Storage

 |